 The Nightlife of Pests: What Really Happens in Your Home After Dark

-When the sun sets and your home grows quiet, another world comes alive.
+When the sun sets, and your home grows quiet, another world comes alive.
 While you’re sleeping, pests are just getting started with their nightly routines, searching for food, water, and shelter.
-From ants marching across your kitchen counter to cockroaches scavenging in the shadows, the after-dark activities of pests can surprise (and disturb) even the most seasoned homeowner.
+From ants marching across your kitchen counter to cockroaches scavenging in the shadows, the after-dark activities can surprise and disturb even the most seasoned homeowner.

 Understanding what happens when the lights go out can help you protect your home, your food, and your peace of mind.